 - Vegetable Broth: I always buy organic vegetable broth at Costco in bulk.

-- Poultry Seasoning: I buy Vegan Chicken Salt, but all poultry seasoning is vegan.
+- Poultry Seasoning: I buy Vegan Poultry Seasoning, but all poultry seasoning is vegan.
 Dried sage and thyme make up the bulk of the flavor with their highly aromatic aroma and woodsy overtones.
 Most often, poultry seasoning includes nutmeg, thyme, marjoram, rosemary, and black pepper.

-- Shallot: Shallots are a little sweeter than regular onions and have a more subtle flavor.
-They are great used in raw applications where you want an oniony flavor without too much punch and cooked; they have a savory and fresh taste.
+- Shallot: Shallots are slightly sweeter than regular onions and have a more subtle flavor.
+They are great for raw applications where you want an oniony flavor without too much punch and are cooked; they have a savory and fresh taste.

 - Parsley: Parsley's vitamin K is essential because it helps blood clot and improves bone health.
 Parsley is rich in vitamin C and other antioxidants, which help reduce the risk of severe health conditions like diabetes, stroke, heart disease, and cancer.